-These effects may eventually worsen and become
+These effects may eventually worsen and become:

 - kidney failure,

-- delayed anemia, or shock.
+- delayed anemia or shock.

 Anesthesia Errors in South Carolina

 Anytime people undergo surgery, there are certain risks involved with anesthesia.
 Although anesthesia errors can be the result of several factors, they most often result from medical negligence.
-When a preventable anesthesia mistake is caused by a doctor or surgeon’s failure to exercise the standard of care, the at-fault anesthesiologist or physician can be held accountable for any resulting injuries.
+When a preventable anesthesia mistake is caused by a doctor or surgeon’s failure to exercise the standard of care, the at-fault anesthesiologist or physician can be held responsible for any resulting injuries.